laserpants/trombone/docs/route-format.rst

 Wildcard operators
 ******************

-Since string values are automatically wrapped in single quoute marks before inserted into a template, the following will not work as intended,
+Since string values are automatically wrapped in single quoutes before they are inserted into a template, the following will not work as expected,

 ::